ARM-software/SCP-firmware/doc/code_style.md

-All files must begin with a license header of the following form, where first year describes the year the file was first upstreamed, and the second year the current year (which the core team will update annually):
+All files must begin with a license header of the following form, where first year describes the year the file was first upstreamed, and the second year the year when the file was last updated:

 Arm SCP/MCP Software
 Copyright (c) 2015-2021, Arm Limited and Contributors.
 All rights reserved.